instancer-kirik/stupid-dependencies/index.md

 stupid check
 stupid fix --apply

-# See the magic in action
+# See the magic in action with REAL version data
 stupid demo --live
 ```